francois-berder/trace-decoder/doc/sifive_perf.md

 The trace engine will be set up with trace mode `teInstruction = 0` (no instruction trace) and `teInstrumentation = 1` (generate ITC message for all itStimulus registers).
 Also, timestamps will be on.
 The stop-on-wrap bit will be set so that if the buffer fills, tracing will stop (instead of wrapping to the beginning of the buffer and continuing).
 Note that if instruction trace and itc instrumentation is enabled (through your own or customized init), the number of itc (data acquisition) messages that will fit in the buffer will be greatly reduced because of the presence of BTM or HTM messages in the buffer.

 If tracing multiple cores, each core to trace needs to call `perfManualInit()`.
 If only tracing a single core, only that core needs to call `perfManualInit()`.
-(Note: Currently if tracing on a Linux system, only tracing a single core is supported, but the system may be multi-core.)
+(Note: Currently only tracing a single core is supported, but the system may be multi-core.)

 Arguments: